 I picked this up in a large Blands magic set.
 The apparatus has been used by magicians for some time after manufacture as evidenced by its contents.
 Inside the drawer was a small, brittle, scrap of paper which was found to be ripped from an issue of "The Magician Monthly".
 As luck would have it the scrap included the date, so we know some lucky magician was showing this off after May 1927.

 This is a very uncommon effect and the only other example of this I've been able to find was sold in a Potter and Potter auction in 2011.
 It is listed as an "Hamleys Egyptian Cabinet, c.1895" so presumably was sold after Hamleys purchased Blands.
-A photo and description can be found here under Lot 64, it sold for $375 (approximately £235 in 2011).
+A photo and description can be found here under Lot 64.